kevinmingtarja/kevinmingtarja.com/content/posts/running-my-own-authoritative-dns-server.md

 tags: ["dns", "networking"]
 ---

 Despite how simple and cheap it is to offload your DNS records to something like AWS [Route 53](https://aws.amazon.com/route53/), I chose to run my own DNS servers.
 Why you may ask?
 Just for fun really, and learning.
-There are plenty of reasons for and against running your own DNS servers, and I'm not trying to convince you that you should, I just want to share my experiences.
+There are plenty of reasons for and against running your own DNS servers, and I'm not trying to convince you that you should, I just wanted to share my experiences.
 So let's jump into it.

 ## what is an authoritative DNS server?